Solid Sterling Silver Maltese Cross Wallet Chain — 200g Hand-Engraved

 At 10mm wide, the chain drapes with authority.
 It doesn't swing wildly — the weight keeps it controlled, hanging in a clean arc from loop to pocket.
 When you sit down, you feel the silver warm against your thigh through denim within a few minutes.

-Where most wallet chains in this price range use machine-linked construction, every link here is individually finished by hand.
+Every link here is individually finished by hand rather than machine-linked.
 You can see slight variations in the engraving depth from link to link — proof of handwork, not a flaw.

 The Specs — And What They Actually Mean